lopezdsr/sql-query/sqlref/sql_reference.template.md

 <!--include-svg src="./svgfiles/columnDefinition.svg" target="./diagrams/columnDefinition.svg" alt="syntax diagram for column definition" layout="@break@" -->

-Create a table definition in the catalogbased on the objects in the specified {{site.data.keyword.cos_short}} location.
-The *LOCATION* option is mandatory.
+Create a table definition in the catalog based on the objects in the specified {{site.data.keyword.cos_short}} location.
+The `LOCATION` option is mandatory.
-If a table with the same name already exists in the same {{site.data.keyword.sqlquery_short}} instance, an error is returned, unless the *IF NOT EXISTS* clause is specified.
+If a table with the same name already exists in the same {{site.data.keyword.sqlquery_short}} instance, an error is returned, unless the `IF NOT EXISTS` clause is specified.

 The column and partition definitions are optional.
 If they are not provided, the table schema and partitioning is detected from the structure of the data at the given location.
 If you explicitly provide these definitions, ensure that they match the objects stored in {{site.data.keyword.cos_short}}.